bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/lifecycle_conda.md

 1. Mount app source code
 2. Detect which buildpack to use based off of files present in app root folder.
    This Python & `conda` buildpack is detected by discovering `conda-requirements.txt` and `requirements.txt` files

-> **Workspaces do not support `conda` buildpacks.** You cannot preview apps that use
-> `conda` in Workspaces.
-This does not affect your ability to deploy these apps from workspaces.

-3. Detect  `conda-runtime.txt`, which specifies the version of `conda` to install

-> **Dash Enterprise in Airgapped (offline) mode** only
-> supports `Miniconda3-4.5.12` or `Miniconda2-4.5.12`

-4. Install version of  `conda` specified in `conda-runtime.txt`
+3. Install `Miniconda3-4.5.12`.
+Override the default version with a conda-runtime.txt file.
-5. Install custom APT packages if an `apt-packages` is provided and custom `.deb` if a `dkpg-package` file is provided (optional)
+4. Install custom APT packages if an `apt-packages` is provided and custom `.deb` packages if a `dkpg-package` file is provided (optional)
+5. Install Python app dependencies specified in `conda-requirement.txt` file with `conda`
-6. Install Python app dependencies specified in `conda-requirement.txt` and `requirements.txt` files
+6. Install Python app dependencies specified in `requirements.txt` file with `pip`
 7. Run a build script if an `app.json` file is included with a `"predeploy"` field (optional).
 Changes made by this script will be committed to the Docker image.
 8. At this point, the Docker images have been created.
 In Dash Enterprise {kubernetes}
    these images are pushed to the container registry
 9. Run the `release` command in the image if specified in the `Procfile` (optional)
 10. Create Docker containers from the Docker image on the host (Dash Enterprise Single Server) or in the Kubernetes cluster ({kubernetes}).
     The number of containers created for each process type can be configured with the `DOKKU_SCALE` file (optional) or in the App Manager
-11. Run the `postdeploy` script in each container if the `app.json` file is included (optional)
+11. Run the `postdeploy` script in each container if the `app.json` file is included with a `postdeploy` field (optional)
 12. Run the commands as specified in `Procfile` in each container
 13. Run the app health checks.
 If the health checks fail, abort the deployment and keep the previous containers running.
 Override the default health checks with the `CHECKS` file (Dash Enterprise Single Server) or the `readiness` field in the `app.json` file ({kubernetes})
 14. Release: Open app to web traffic
 15. Remove the old containers & images
-16. Run periodic `liveness` checks on {kubernetes} to ensure that the app is still up and to restart it if not (not available on Dash Enterprise Single Server)
+16. Run periodic `liveness` checks on {kubernetes} if `app.json` includes `liveness` field, to ensure that the app is still up and to restart it if not (not available on Dash Enterprise Single Server).
 17. Restart the deployment process every 24 hours on {kubernetes} to prevent long-running apps from going down (not available on Dash Enterprise Single Server.